Did you know that not all dentists are qualified to do the same treatments?

 - Check their website – Do they promote the service they specialize in?

-- Read their qualifications – Most dentist list their background on their site.
+- Read their qualifications – Most dentists list their background on their site.

 - Check their LinkedIn account – It often details their professional timeline.